The Many Inconsistencies of the Purity-Mixture Distinction in Standard Quantum Mechanics: The Inconsistency of Pure States

 Let us discuss this in some detail.
 The operational definition of the notion of pure state commonly applied in the orthodox literature runs as follows: if a quantum system is prepared in a {\it maximal basis} so that there is a {\it maximal test} yielding with certainty a particular outcome, then it is said that the quantum system is in a \emph{pure state}.
-Unfortunately, this operational definition of state is linked to a single reference frame (or basis), and consequently is not invariant.
-There is only one basis in which such binary certainty can be actually obtained for an abstract vector, something which in Dirac's notion is given in terms of any one term {\it ket}, $| x \rangle$. \begin{definition}[Operational Purity] Given a quantum system in the state $|\psi \rangle$, there exists an experimental situation linked to that basis (in which the vector is written as a single term) in which the test of it will yield with certainty (probability = 1) its related outcome. \end{definition} Von Neumann's application of this notion in the context of quantum logic is also explicit as related to his definition of {\it actual property}, something applied in the many operational approaches that were developed during the 1960s and 1970s (see for a detailed analysis \cite{dDFInternet}).
+Unfortunately, this operational definition of state is linked to a reference frame (or basis), and consequently is not invariant.
+Any basis containing --in Dirac's notation-- the {\it ket} $| x \rangle$ will give binary certainty when measuring in the direction $x$ that state. \begin{definition}[Operational Purity] Given a quantum system in the state $|\psi \rangle$, there exists an experimental situation linked to that basis (in which the vector is written as a single term) in which the test of it will yield with certainty (probability = 1) its related outcome. \end{definition} Von Neumann's application of this notion in the context of quantum logic is also explicit as related to his definition of {\it actual property}, something applied in the many operational approaches that were developed during the 1960s and 1970s (see for a detailed analysis \cite{dDFInternet}).
 In short, a property is {\it actual} if given a specific experimental set up we know with certainty (probability = 1) the result of the future outcome (see also \cite{Aerts81, Piron76}).

 However, there is also a reference to pure states in basis-independent terms, for any rotation of a pure state ---now understood as a vector in purely abstract terms; i.e., independent of any basis--- is also considered to be {\it the same} pure state.
 This is justified in terms of the mathematical fact that an abstract vector is defined as an invariant element under rotations. \begin{definition}[Abstract Purity] An abstract unit vector (with no reference to any basis) in Hilbert space, $\Psi$, is a pure state.
 In terms of density operators $\rho$ is a pure state if it is a projector, namely, if Tr$(\rho^2) = 1$ or $\rho = \rho^2$. \end{definition} It is at this point that we need to clearly distinguish between a purely abstract vector $\psi$ and its specific representations in different bases, say in $|\psi\rangle$ or in $c_1 |\phi_1\rangle + c_2 |\phi_2\rangle$.\footnote{As shown in detail in \cite[Sect.
 4]{deRondeMassri19} this distinction becomes explicitly visualizable through the use of graph theory (see figures 1 and 6 of the mentioned reference).} As discussed in detail \cite{deRondeMassri21}, there is an essential equivocity within these two (inconsistent) definitions of purity.
 While the operational purity is basis-dependent (i.e., it explicitly depends on the {\it maximal basis}) and consequently non-invariant, vectorial purity provides an invariant definition but has no operational content whatsoever.
 Thus, while the operational definition destroys the invariant reference of the mathematical formalism, the latter abstract definition lacks an experimental counterpart.
 Furthermore, there is no equivalence between these two distinct definitions.
 While operational purity implies vectorial purity the converse is false.
 An abstract vector does not imply a specific basis dependent representation of it.
 As we will discuss in the following section this inconsistency present in the notion of {\it pure state} is ---obviously--- extended to the notion of {\it mixture} which is explicitly grounded on it.